 Like the plank, the dead bug is a key stabilization exercise that helps enhance your posture and grow accustomed to engaging alternate limbs.
 The name might sound gross, but the results definitely won’t be.

 Instructions: Lay face up on the floor with your arms extended upwards, perpendicular to the ground.
-Bring your knees up so they form a 90-degree angle between your calf and quad.
-Then, extend your left arm above your head so it’s parallel to the ground, and simultaneously do the same with your right leg, bending the knee so it’s fully extended.
-Hold, then return your limbs to the starting position and repeat with the right arm and left leg.
+Bring your knees up to form a 90-degree angle between your calf and quad.
+Then, extend your left arm above your head, so it’s parallel to the ground, and simultaneously do the same with your right leg, bending the knee so it’s fully extended.
+Hold, return your limbs to the starting position and repeat with the right arm and left leg.

 As it turns out, traditional crunches aren’t that great for you.
-While they do target and strengthen the abs, they compress the spine in an unnatural way, and conditions a motion that’s not commonly performed in any regular movement.
-Enter v-ups, a safer alternative that should torch your upper abs and keep your lower abs thoroughly encaged.
+While they do target and strengthen the abs, they compress the spine in an unnatural way and condition a motion that’s not commonly performed in any regular movement.
+Enter v-ups, a safer alternative that should torch your upper abs and keep your lower abs thoroughly engaged.

 Instructions: Lay flat on your back with your legs straight and arms extended above your head.
 The backs of your hands should touch the ground.
 Simultaneously raise your arms and legs off the ground, pulling your body up into a V position.
 Make sure to keep your core tight and engaged throughout the exercise; you want to maintain a steady, controlled motion.